Haysto Logo

 You might find it tricky to get two full mortgages on one home - say if you and another person wanted separate mortgages on the same home.
 A lender will always want the initial mortgage rather than the second charge, for the reasons above.

-What should I consider when taking out another mortgage?
+What should you consider when taking out another mortgage?

 When you’re applying for another mortgage, lenders will be looking closely at your application.
 Ask yourself: